Conjugated Linoleic Acid (CLA)

 - ^ a b c Goedecke JH, et al. Conjugated linoleic acid isomers, t10c12 and c9t11, are differentially incorporated into adipose tissue and skeletal muscle in humans.
 Lipids.
 (2009)

-- ^ a b DeClercq V, Taylor CG, Zahradka P. Isomer-specific effects of conjugated linoleic acid on blood pressure, adipocyte size and function.
+- ^ a b DeClercq V, Taylor CG, Zahradka P. Isomer-specific effects of conjugated linoleic acid on cardiovascular health, adipocyte size and function.
 Br J Nutr.
 (2012)

 - ^ Park Y, et al. Evidence that the trans-10,cis-12 isomer of conjugated linoleic acid induces body composition changes in mice.
 Lipids.
 (1999)